-In master's programs, the curriculum is designed to make the students systematically understand life science and its related fields.
+In our Master's program, the curriculum is designed to make the students systematically understand life science and its related fields.
 We offer an inherent lecture for understanding, revealing, and cultivating the relationship between life science and our society.
-In our doctoral program, advanced courses in life science are offered in addition to the seminars at the lab where each student belongs.
+In our Doctoral program, advanced courses in life science are offered in addition to the seminars at the lab where each student belongs.
 This program has been ongoing since 2006.
+We gear the program to provide the requisite knowledge and experience for the students' future careers in various fields of Industry, Government, and Academia, at home and internationally.

-Emphasis on communicative English for life science, with support for attendance at international scientific meetings
+Emphasis on English communication for life science, with support for attendance at international scientific meetings

 It is now very important to give seminars in English, especially scientific presentations at international meetings.
-Historically however, the graduate schools in our country scarcely cared about the development of English communication skills for students.
+Historically, however, the graduate schools in our country scarcely cared about the development of English communication skills for students.
 Our school has been emphasizing the development of communication skills in English.
 We encourage and financially support our students to give talks at international conferences abroad.
 We also give them advice for their presentation skills.